What Is a Guardian ad Litem and What Do They Do?

 Either parent can request a guardian ad litem to be appointed.
 Even if both parents are in agreement on the need for a guardian ad litem, the court still needs to approve it before a GAL is appointed.

 What can I do if I have a problem with the GAL?

 If you feel that the guardian ad litem is not considering the best interest of the child, it is best to talk directly with the GAL and discuss your concerns.
 However, if you do not feel comfortable talking to the appointed guardian ad litem, you may contact the court through writing.
 You can also fill out a formal complaint form for the guardian ad litem.

 Guardian ad litems are usually Wisconsin-certified attorneys.
 But GALs can also be another type of qualified licensed professional like a social worker.

 What is the difference between a Guardian ad Litem and an Attorney ad Litem?

 A guardian ad litem is appointed by the court to act as an investigator on behalf of the child to look out for their best interest.
 Their goal is to make recommendations to the court.
 By contrast, an attorney ad litem is appointed as a legal representative for the child to act as an attorney for the child.

 What is the difference between a Guardian and a Guardian ad Litem?

-A guardian is a person who acts to protect individuals who are unable to care for their own well-being while a guardian ad litem is a person that the court appoints to behave as an investigator to advise the court on who the best guardian will be.
-They help produce solutions that align with the best interest of the child.
+A guardian is a person who acts to protect individuals who are unable to care for their own well-being while a guardian ad litem is a person that the court appoints to act as an investigator to advise the court on who the best guardian will be.
+They help produce solutions that align with the best interests of the child.